yoga mythology

 The story depicts a struggle for power amongst several dynasties.
 The climax occurs with the battle of Kurukshetra where the Pandavas, five brothers married to the same woman, were victorious over the Kauravas, their cousins.
 The epic ends with the death of Krishna, the coming of the fourth age where man degenerates from duty and morality.
 This is recognized as one of the first theories of a just war, which would be later debated around the world for centuries.
 This continues today with articles like the Geneva convention and the just war theory of the Vatican.

-The story is quite long and detailed and really could go on for multiple pages.
-But essentially this led to some of the biggest advancements in theology and philosophy of the ancient world.
+The story is quite long and detailed.
+This long, exhaustive religious and philosophical text led to some of the biggest advancements in society in the ancient world.
 It undoubtedly trickles down into our world today, influencing us in the way we view the world.
 My favorite part of the story is the battle with Arjuna also known as the Bhagavad Gita where Krishna explains the ways of yoga and detachment.
 The Mahabharata is long, fragmented, and disorganized, but the lessons from the stories are timeless and the themes are apparent even in today’s culture.

 The Monkey God Hanuman